Qlonever/PCP-OpenMW/README.md

 This key opens up the potential menu, where you can check and use your potential and experience.
 This is the same menu that you see upon leveling up.
 (Default: L)
 ### Retroactive Health Gain
 If enabled, raising endurance will affect the health gained from previous level-ups as well.
 (Default: OFF)
+### Retroactive Starting Health
+If this and "Retroactive Health Gain" are enabled, raising endurance or strength will affect the initial health from character creation.
+(Default: OFF)
 ### Allow Jail Time Exploit
 If enabled, skill points lost in jail and then regained later will still contribute to potential and level-up progress.
 (Default: OFF)
 ### Attributes Maximum Value